PE112 vs PE100

 The next logical step in MRS is PE125, which would enable a PN16 rated pipe to be manufactured using SDR 13.6.
 This rationale was discussed by the ISO technical committee (TC) TC138/SC4 in 2000.
 The committee agreed that the next product standard classification for a PE pressure pipe grade will be PE125, and that no further standardisation work would be done on PE112.

-This blog series has explored the various advantages of PE100 and its variants and how their uses can differ depending on which context the polypipes will be used in, and how although PE112 seems like a step up, it may not always be better.
+This blog series has explored the various advantages of PE100 and its variants and how their uses can differ depending on the application that the polypipes will be used in, and how although PE112 seems like a step up, it may provide little added value.

 Make sure to get in touch for more information on PE100 and the polypipes that Alkadyne produces with Qenos.